You’ve slaved day and night to get the work done for your client.

 - On budget

-Accomplishments are laid out in point form, making them easy to scan—and easy to reassure the client that you’re making progress.
+Zero in on your accomplishments to date with a progress report.
+Lay them out in point form, making them easy to scan—and easy to reassure the client that you’re making progress.

 Projects with multiple players can easily sink into disorganization.